neondatabase/website/content/docs/introduction/compute-lifecycle.md

 For information about configuring this setting, see [Edit a compute](/docs/manage/endpoints#edit-a-compute).

 <Admonition type="note">
-Neon's _Scale to zero_ feature is conservative.
+Neon's _Scale to Zero_ feature is conservative.
 It treats an "idle-in-transaction" connection as active to avoid breaking application logic that involves long-running transactions.
 Only the truly inactive connections are closed after the defined period of inactivity.
 </Admonition>

 ## Compute activation